featherbear/UNSW-PSYC1022/site/content/post/reading-ahmed-2012-the-science-of-making-drug-addicted-animals.md

 * Higher tendency to reinstate their intoxication after extinction

 Those in the extended group, when exposed to footshocks, resumed consuming the cocaine faster than the control group - difficulty in abstaining

+* Deceased neurocognitive functions
+* Long term drug users addicted to cocaine had deficits in neurocognitive functionality - generally mild in severity
+  * Those in the limited access time had near-indistinguishable cognitive differences from drug-naive rats (without)
+* However, **rats with extended access to cocaine showed reduce motor impulsivity in high-impulsive rats**

+***

+# Rat: Cocaine SA vs Alternate Non-drug Activities

+> If rats prefer to self-administer cocaine despite the opportunity of making a different choice,t hen one has ground to hypothesise a state of addiction that could then be confirmed by increasing the costs associated with drug preference

+## Test Condition 1 & 2

+One lever rewarded a reward (cocaine or sacharin)
+The other level was unrewarded

+## Test Condition 3

+One lever rewarded cocaine
+One level rewarded saccharin

+## Results

+The preference of cocaine emerged more slowly than saccharin, indicative that cocaine is less reinforcing than saccharin.

+After the stabilisation of preference, the time taken to choose cocaine was greater than the time taken to choose the saccharin - Rats may have been exercising voluntary abstinence, in the hope of receiving saccharin instead